rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: Strictly speaking you're not supposed to accept anything that doesn't conform to the license.

-MPT: When you sign the CLA, you're literally saying your lines of code belong to ECMA.
+MPT: When you sign the CLA, you're literally saying your lines of code belong to Ecma.
 You can't sign the CLA without giving the code away.

 MM: Leo, I think what we're all saying is if the reason people don't want to put the copyright lines on there is because they don't agree with the copyright, then removing the lines is not going to solve the problem.